Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/README.rst

     pip install dvg-pyqtgraph-threadsafe

-Classes ``HistoryChartCurve``, ``BufferedPlotCurve`` & ``PlotCurve`` wrap around a ``pyqtgraph.PlotDataItem`` class, called a *curve* for convenience.
+Classes ``HistoryChartCurve``, ``BufferedPlotCurve`` & ``PlotCurve`` wrap around a ``pyqtgraph.PlotDataItem`` instance, called a *curve* for convenience.
 Data can be safely appended or set from out of any thread.

 The (x, y)-curve data is buffered internally to the class, relying on either a circular/ring buffer or a regular array buffer: